 - Terms and Conditions 2018/19 - Key Information relating to the students' contracts with the University for students enrolled in 2018/19

 - Under 18 Students Agreement - This item is available on request.
-This agreement covers the arrangements by which under 18 year age students and their parents are required to signify their agreement to: a limited number of consents; restrictions on access to alcohol; late night curfews; and advice on planned duration and location when students leave the campus.
-This agreement stays in force until a student reaches their eighteenth birthday.
+The arrangements by which under 18 year age students and their parents are required to signify their agreement to: a limited number of consent agreements including with regard to restrictions on access to alcohol; late night curfews; and advice on planned duration and location when students leave the campus.
+The agreement stays in force until a student reaches their eighteenth birthday.
+This agreement is available on request from firstname.lastname@example.org

 - Whistleblowing (Speaking Up: The Whistleblowing Procedure) - The University is committed to ensuring that it, and the people working for it, comply with the highest standards of openness, honesty and accountability.
 This policy lays out the procedure to be followed in investigating and, where appropriate, acting upon a disclosure of information or allegation of serious wrongdoing made by a person, or persons, within the University which is in the public interest